 ArtKive (an app) > https://www.artkiveapp.com

-There are soooo many ideas and photos showing you how to make these sorts of display options.
+There are soooo many ideas and photos showing you how to make gallery walls and canvas prints for displaying kids’ artwork.

-Of course, I display my kids’ artwork in these ways, too, but today I was looking for additional inspiration and here’s what I found.
+Of course, I display my kids’ artwork in galleries and art walls, too, but today I was looking for additional inspiration, and here’s what I found.
 Enjoy!

 1. MY FAVORITE NEW IDEA: Wear your child’s artwork by turning it into jewelry and keychains

-No need to worry about your child’s artwork fading, wrinkling or getting destroyed while being displayed.
-This option turns your favorite artwork into movable wall decals that you can use to decorate kids’ rooms and playrooms or intersperse with your other artwork display options.
-Custom kids artwork wall decals are available by Arts and Bricks and there’s even a 6-month subscription option — perfect for slowly building a wall collage of “keepers!”
+There’s no need to worry about your child’s artwork fading, wrinkling, or getting destroyed with this option because it turns your favorite children-created artwork into movable wall decals or clings.
+Use these adorable keepsakes to decorate kids’ rooms and playrooms or intersperse them with your other displayed artwork on gallery walls.

 3. INTERESTING: CREATE A PLUSH TOY (STUFFED ANIMAL)

-I’d never really thought of this idea before, but there are many, many vendors who will take your kids’ artwork and sew a custom plush toy.
+I’d never really thought of this idea before, but there are many, many vendors who will take your kids’ artwork and sew a custom plush toy inspired by your child’s artwork.
 Very neat!
-Here’s a list of shops that do this on ETSY.
+Here’s a list of shops that provide this on ETSY.
 I really liked this talented artist’s Etsy store GrannyLuShop.

 4. CUTE, ESPECIALLY FOR HOLIDAYS: MAKE A POSTAGE STAMP OUT OF KIDS’ ART